Zero-Truncated Modelling in a Meta-Analysis on Suicide Data after Bariatric Surgery: Zero-truncated modelling

 where $z_{1-\alpha/2}$ is the $(1-\alpha/2)$th quantile of the standard normal distribution and $\mathrm{se}\left(\hat{\beta}\right)$ is the standard error of $\hat{\beta}$.
 Under this approach, a 95\% confidence interval for $\rho$ is $(23.3, 43.2)$ per 100,000 person-years.

-However, using the detection method of \citet{yee_2022}, the intercept in the Poisson intercept-only model suffers from the Hauck-Donner effect \citep{hauck_donner_1977}.
+\begin{sloppypar}However, using the detection method of \citet{yee_2022}, the intercept in the Poisson intercept-only model suffers from the Hauck-Donner effect \citep{hauck_donner_1977}.
 This is where the Wald test statistic fails to increase monotonically as a function of its distance from $\beta = 0$.
 This can render Wald-type inference unreliable.
-Furthermore, the Wald approach does not take account of model uncertainty.
+Furthermore, the Wald approach does not take account of model uncertainty.\end{sloppypar}

-\begin{sloppypar}Instead, we use parametric bootstrapping.
-This procedure samples $n$ counts from the fitted model chosen with probability \citep{wagenmakers2004aic} equal to its BIC weight (see Table~\ref{tab:bic}).
+Instead, we use bootstrapping.
+For this work, the parametric bootstrap algorithm is used in favour of the non-parametric.
+This is because whilst there is little difference between using a parametric and a non-parametric bootstrap algorithm for uncertainty quantification for the rate, when quantifying the uncertainty for the estimated missing number of studies, there is high correlation between the covariate combinations leading to inflated upper limits when the non-parametric approach is used (see Supplementary Material for non-parametric results).
+This procedure samples $n$ counts from the fitted model chosen with probability equal to its BIC weight (see Table~\ref{tab:bic}), given that BIC weights can be interpreted as conditional probabilities for use in model selection \citep{wagenmakers2004aic}.
+Whilst for the model selection there is no difference between the AIC and BIC statistics in terms of ordering the preference of the models, for bootstrapping, BIC weights are favoured over AIC weights given that the BIC focuses more on selecting the \textit{true} model \citep{chakrabarti2011aic}.
 We then fit each of the ten competing models given by the zero-truncated Poisson and negative-binomial models under the five different linear predictors given in Table~\ref{tab:lp} using the resampled counts and observed explanatory variables.
 The model with the lowest BIC is selected, and the estimated suicide rate for sub-populations of interest are recorded.
-This procedure is repeated $B$ times, where we set $B=25,000$.\end{sloppypar}
+This procedure is repeated $B$ times, where we set $B=25,000$ to exclude any possible random error induced by the Monte Carlo method and ensure that the number of iterations was large enough such that any additional iterations would not significantly alter the results.